kduggan/kduggan.github.io/pages/audio.md

 <br>
 <h4 class="media-heading">Look ahead to Bill C-45 at committee</h4>

-<p>This is an <i>iPolitics</i> podcast I produced where I was the guest interview.
-It's a look-ahead to a marathon week of hearings at the House of Commons standing committee on health, which was studying the Liberal government's Cannabis Act.
-The bill will legalize marijuana for recreational use in Canada.</p>
+<p>This is an <i>iPolitics</i> podcast I produced where I was also the guest interview, looking ahead to a marathon week of hearings at the House of Commons health committee about legalizing marijuana for recreational use.</p>

 <iframe src="//player.blubrry.com/id/26844480/#time-0&darkOrLight-Light&shownotes-ffffff&shownotesBackground-444444&download-ffffff&downloadBackground-003366&subscribe-ffffff&subscribeBackground-fb8c00&share-ffffff&shareBackground-1976d2" scrolling="no" width="100%" height="138px" frameborder="0"></iframe>